lussytea/english-for-designers/03-aboutness/case-study.md

 ![DeziKoleda_fbevent](https://user-images.githubusercontent.com/79570985/142954484-f5b82945-6dfb-4e5f-a7b9-368f464c7c19.gif)

 ##### The reactions were varied.
-Somebody in our chat group loved it (see the hearts).
-Someone wrote "As a stand-alone artwork perfect, but functionally I thought there would be band names and such."...GOOD POINT!
-But quastion is, *is it neccesary to do it always the same way?*
+Everyone reacted with a heart!
+Somebody wrote "Super!".
+And someone also "As a stand-alone artwork perfect, but functionally I thought there would be band names and such..."

+##### ...GOOD POINT!
+But question is, *is it neccesary to do it always the same way?*

 ![uvodka-reactions](https://user-images.githubusercontent.com/79570985/142791044-1d26f08b-69ce-49d5-82dd-e84fee40b8d8.png)

 ##### I did the similar with the performers.
 Each of them has own letter.
-Each of them was a wish of differnt imaginary child.
+Each of them was a wish of different imaginary child.

 ![DeziKoleda-cringe-prince](https://user-images.githubusercontent.com/79570985/142951876-1287a913-1435-492d-bb1e-92115ef898c6.jpg)